 My usual suggestion is to hit a hardware store to buy a Min/Max thermometer.
 They're cheap and easy to find, and feature a dial that will record the highest and lowest temperature through any period you like--if you check it daily, it'll tell you the daily swing, weekly the same.
 Put it in any likely aging place in your home--the basement, the crawlspace, the spare bedroom on the north side of the house, etc. and see what has the steadiest temperature.

 My usual advice is to shoot for a basement or ground-floor room against the north side of the building.
 There's less chance of radiant heat from the sun heating up the rooms on the north, and closer to the slab or basement will keep things steadier than a higher floor.

-Once you've chosen your ageing area you'll need to conduct empirical research to determine the ageing potential of your wine.
+Once you've chosen your aging area you'll need to conduct empirical research to determine the aging potential of your wine.
 There are so many variables that it's just not possible to give broad recommendations on how long your wine will improve or last--but that's true for commercial wine as well.
-No producer is going to guarantee the exact ageing periods for their wine, because they can't eliminate all of the variables that exists.
+No producer is going to guarantee the exact aging periods for their wine, because they can't eliminate all of the variables that exists.

 And here's the secret to that: however long it took your wine to reach its peak, that's how long it will hold that peak of deliciousness.
 If you make a blockbuster red like our Rosso Ardente with grapeskins, it may take two years to knit up all the gigantic tannins and deliver the rolling layers of fruit and power to your palate.
 And then it will last two full years in that state of grace.